-The majority of our trading securities portfolio and obligations related to securities sold short comprise or relate to actively traded debt and equity securities, which are carried at fair value based on available quoted market prices.
-Where quoted market prices are not available for a particular security, the quoted market price of a security with similar characteristics and risk profile is used to estimate the fair value of the
+The majority of our trading and available for sale securities portfolios and obligations related to securities sold short comprise or relate to actively traded debt and equity securities, which are carried at fair value based on available quoted market prices.
+Where quoted market prices are not available for a particular security, the quoted market price of a security with similar characteristics and risk profile is used to estimate the fair value of the unquoted security.